microsoft/aed-wonder-woman/0-wonderwomanlp/2-secretmessage/includes/0-introduction.md

 In this module, you'll
 - Write your first lines of Python code
 - Create a function that decodes a character using a cypher
-- Create a function that decodes a string using a cypher
+- Create a function that decodes a word using a cypher
-- Test your code by decoding the answers to a Wonder Woman Quiz
+- Discover where the next super hero meeting is

 ## Prerequisites